recodeleadership/recodeleadership.github.io.v1/index.md

 - Facing any other challenges at work,

 Know that you're not alone.
-We believe in your potential and are here to help you achieve your career ambitions.
+We believe in your potential and are here to partner with you in achieving your career ambitions.

-# Our Services

-## Individual Coaching

-- Are you unsure about your next career move?
-Let's find your path together.

-- Do you struggle with confidence and setting boundaries?
-Let's explore and experiment building these skills together.

-- Feeling you do not fit out the mold of traditional leaders?
-Discover your unique leadership style with us.
+### Offerings
+We offer different packages tailored to fit your unique needs.
+The following provides high-level details, as your needs will be unique, and we will work together to customize our approach during our time together.

+#### 1-Month Career Compass Taster Package
+Uncertain about what you need right now but want to experience how coaching can benefit you.

+- 2 one-hour coaching sessions
+- Unlimited emails and voice notes support

+#### 3-Month Career Compass Accelerator Package
+Have a specific short-term career goal you want to achieve and seek support through the process.

+- 5 one-hour coaching sessions
+- Unlimited emails and voice notes support

+#### 6-Month Career Compass Transformation Package
+Have one to two significant goals to work through, requiring time to explore and shift mindsets to overcome obstacles.

+- 10 one-hour coaching sessions
+- Unlimited emails and voice notes support

+If these packages don't align perfectly with your needs, let's collaborate to define a customized package that meets your specific goals and timeline.

 # Our Approach
 - **Personalized Coaching**: Tailored to meet your specific needs and goals.